Star Trek III: The Search for Spock: Design

 Nimoy and Bennett worked with effects company Industrial Light & Magic (ILM) to produce special effects, models, and live-action scenes.
 ILM received a two-page story treatment in November 1982, titled "Return to Genesis".
 Production supervisor Warren Franklin said that the script they received in early 1983 was "one of the best scripts we read" out of the submissions that arrived weekly.
 Although ILM had provided the effects work for The Wrath of Khan, they had only been approached after effects storyboards had been completed.
 For The Search for Spock, ILM were brought in much earlier, meaning that visual effects supervisor Ken Ralston and his team were involved from the planning stages.
 Nimoy credited this early involvement with increasing the amount of creative input into the film's design and execution.

 It became apparent to ILM that The Search for Spock's script required more design and model work than had been necessary for The Wrath of Khan.
 A merchant ship destroyed by Kruge early in the film was a kitbash—a design made of combined model pieces.
 Effects cameraman Don Dow reasoned that since the ship was destroyed so quickly it did not make sense to spend a large amount of time building it.
 The USS Grissom was named for astronaut Virgil "Gus" Grissom; the same model would be used to depict other science vessels in the television series Star Trek: The Next Generation.

 The Excelsior was a new design that ILM felt was a better rendition of a Federation starship—sleeker and more modern than the Enterprise.
-The art department created concept sketches to show to Paramount, and at an art director's urging model maker William George submitted another design, based on what he thought the Enterprise would look like if designed by the Japanese.
+The art department created concept sketches to show to Paramount, and at an art director's urging model maker Bill George submitted another design, based on what he thought the Enterprise would look like if designed by the Japanese.
 Nimoy picked George's angular and simplified take for production.
 While in the film, the Excelsior is supposed to be larger than its predecessor, the physical model was 12 in smaller than the Enterprise.